“Advertising doesn’t work on me!”

 3. Highlighting the downside

 When you advertise a product or service, you want to bring your best foot forward and list all the reasons in favor of buying it.
 Makes sense, right?
-Turns out, your message could be much more persuasive if you lead with the downside instead.
+Turns out, your message could produce a much more persuasive video if you lead with the downside instead.

 It’s probably the most counter-intuitive persuasion trick, but it works.
 It’s rooted in the idea of powerless communication – when you’re trying to signal power and confidence in a sales context, your potential customers will have their guard up.